yii2-extensions/phpstan/README.md

 }

 // ✅ Typed based on your configuration
-// Behaviors are attached via the phpstan-config.php behaviors map (PHPStan only)

 $user = new User();

 // ✅ Typed as string (inferred from behavior property)